The 3 Steps On How To Make Plant Based Meals Satisfying That I Wish I Knew in 1999 + Smoky Tofu Tacos

 I was tired.
-Really damn tired.
+Really damned tired.

-I had been driving for 20 hours straight and the only stops I made were to fill my gas tank and empty my bladder.
+I had been driving for 20 hours straight and the only stops that I made were to fill my gas tank and to empty my bladder.
 I didn’t care about enjoying the scenery or stopping for souvenirs.
 Eating wasn’t even a priority.
 My only focus was getting there without falling asleep at the wheel.

 So I engaged in the usual tactics.
-I poured water on myself, I slapped my own cheeks, and I sang as loud as I could (which I’m sure was horrifying, but I couldn’t tell because I’m tone deaf).
+I poured water on myself, I slapped my own cheeks and I sang as loud as I could (which I’m sure was horrifying, but I couldn’t tell because I’m tone deaf).

-That’s how in love I was.
+But That’s how in love I was.

 So up out of New Mexico I went.
 Across the tip of Texas, through Oklahoma, up through Missouri, into Illinois, and past Chicago to a little town where my heart was currently residing.

-It was the kind of love that hits you hard and fast, and before you know it, this person is your entire world.
+It was the kind of love that hits you hard and fast and before you know it, this person is your entire world.
 The kind of love that when you’re next to this person the thought, “I can die now and it would be okay” is normal.
 The kind of love that makes you sick and dizzy and happy and crazy and angry all in the same disgustingly beautiful moment.